ConsensusGroup/Haystack/README.md

 ## Troubleshooting
 Some useful tips in case there are some errors
 * ~~If the client is throwing IRI related issues make sure your node is synced to the IOTA network by downloading a copy of the Tangle (they do periodic snaphots so size shouldn't be too much of an issue).~~ (Recent Update uses external nodes if IRI isn't synced or present)
-* Make sure you don't run this on a Raspberry Pi or some other low spec machine since this application does cost quite a bit of CPU power.
-The protocol worked relatively fine on a 13 inch MacBook Pro (2013) so any recent computer will do.
+* If you run into permission issues whilst running the installer script try running it in sudo mode.

 ## Future Plans
 Being featured in the IOTA competition "The Perfect Brainstrom" is quite an accomplishment and most certainly motivating for the project.
 Therefore the project aims to include the following features in future releases;
 * Node incentivisation: This can be achieved via multi signature IOTA addresses that allow a node operator to earn some IOTA by running it in passive mode.
-* Private key and Seed retrival mechanism: This feature would allow a user to reconstruct the Private Key and Seed by pulling from the Tangle if the device accidentally dies.
+* Private key and Seed retrieval mechanism: This is a backup feature of the private key and seed.
 * User Interface: UI development is quite tough and currently Kivy is being discussed as a viable option.
+* C++ rewrite: Once the application is out of proof of concept phase a complete rewrite of the protocol is being discussed in C++.
+* Mobile release: To allow for the non technical people to get complete privacy, a mobile version of the protocol should be developed so that no central entity is responsible for key issuance.

+Completed Objectives
 * ~~Node finder: A script that finds the fastest public node available to the client if no local IRI instance is found.~~
-* C++ rewrite: Once the application is out of proof of concept phase a complete rewrite of the protocol is being discussed in C++.
-* Mobile release: To allow for the non technical people to get complete privacy, a mobile version of the protocol should be developed so that no central entity is responsible for key issueance.

 ## Donations and Contributions
 If you like this project and what it stands for do consider donating to the project: